 Address: Bingenvegen 35, 1923 Sørum, Norway

 Using public transport

-Train to Sørumsand train station, click here for journey planner.
+Train to Sørumsand or Frogner train station, click here for journey planner

-- Take the bus to Sørum Skole (click here for journey planner), then walk from there (10 mins)
+From one of those two train stations, take the bus to Sørum Skole (click here for journey planner), then walk from there (10 mins).

 - Participant with alpaca – NOK 395